omarkohl/ofxstatement-sparkasse-freiburg/README.md

 In general the plugin tries to be simple and not convert any values that are currently not needed.
 If something is missing feel free to open an issue or even better send a pull requests.

+Some things which may be worth modifying:

+* The bank_id is currently hardcoded to Sparkasse Freiburg's BIC
+* The currency of the account is also hardcoded to EUR
+* The StatementLine.id (becomes OFX's FITID) is calculated by hashing date, payee, memo and amount and then truncated.
+FITID should always be unique for the entire account history to detect transaction duplicates.
+* OFX's NAME field (.payee in the code) is made out of the sender/receiver + the subject (Verwendungszweck).
+This could be made configurable.
+* OFX's MEMO field (.memo in the code) is made out of Buchungstext, Kontonummer and BIC.
+* trntype is currently only ever set to DEBIT or CREDIT.
+Using 'Buchungstext' it could be improved.